John-Otago/PhD-Plus/README.md

 Anyway, keep in mind that sometimes the best strategy is a good night's sleep :)

-### 7.2 Decision-Making
+### 7.2 Decision-Making & Problem-Solving
+#### Decision-Making
 - **Decisive: How to Make Better Decisions** (C Heath & D Heath, 2013, Currency) || *Part I (Chapters 2-4) are particularly good.*
+- [Optional] **How to Decide: Simple Tools for Making Better Choices** (A Duke, 2020, Portfolio)
 - [Optional] **Smart Choices: A Practical Guide to Making Better Decisions** (JS Hammond et al., [1999] 2015, Harvard Business Review Press)
+- [Optional] **Noise: A Flaw in Human Judgment** (D Kahneman et al., 2021, Little, Brown Spark)
 - [Optional] **Algorithms To Live By: The Computer Science of Human Decisions** (B Christian & T Griffiths, 2017, Picador)
-- [Optional] **Noise: A Flaw in Human Judgment** (D Kahneman et al., 2021, Little, Brown Spark)

-### 7.3 Problem-Solving
+#### Problem-Solving
 - [Optional] **Change: Principles of Problem Formation and Problem Resolution** (P Watzlawick et al., [1974] 2011, W. W. Norton & Company)
 - [Optional] **Nudge: The Final Edition** (RH Thaler & CR Sunstein, 2021, Penguin Books) || *Read it if you haven’t heard about ‘nudge’.*

-### 7.4 Risk-Taking
-- **Incerto** (NN Taleb, 2019/2021, Random House) || *You’ve read **Antifragile** as I recommended in section 6.1?
-Good.
-Now go and read the rest of the collection.*

 Goal-setting, decision-making, problem-solving, and risk-taking are all important and integral to our work and life.
-Read widely on these topics, but keep in mind that practice (real-life experience) is always more important than theoretical knowledge on paper.
+Read widely on these topics so you'll see the connections, but keep in mind that practice (real-life experience) is always more important than theoretical knowledge on paper.

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)